Lucho Gatica: Personal life

+Awards

 In 2001, Gatica was inducted into the International Latin Music Hall of Fame.
 In the same year, his renditions of "La Barca" and "El Reloj" were inducted into the Latin Grammy Hall of Fame.
 Gatica himself was one of the recipients of the Latin Grammy Lifetime Achievement Award in 2007.
 He also received a star on the Hollywood Walk of Fame for Recording in 2008.

+Death

 Gatica died in Mexico on 13 November 2018 from pneumonia.